arkgart/negotiator/README.md

 ## Citation

-If you use this simulator in academic work, please cite the repository and the NegMAS project.
+If you use this simulator in academic or professional work, please cite the repository and the NegMAS project.